GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 starting from the current line until the next empty line found.

-On errors, the local Lisp server will pop up a debug dialog, asking for an ECL debug command.
+On errors, the local Lisp server will pop up a debug dialog, asking for an ECL debug command (even for internal errors of "local-server.lisp").
-This happens only for forms evaluated interactively (command line, eval region), and not for functions eventually called by: qconnect qoverride qsingle-shot qadd-event-filter which errors are instead handled in the terminal.

 If you want to pause/continue the local-server process, use the usual Ctrl+C (terminal command) and :c (ECL command).